pixelsdb/pixels-trino/README.md

 ## Build
 This project can be opened as a maven project in Intellij and built using maven.

-**Note** that Trino 405 requires Java 17, thus this project should be build by Jdk 17 (17.0.6 is tested).
+**Note** that Trino 405 requires Java 17, thus this project should be built by Jdk 17 (17.0.6 is tested).

 [Pixels](https://github.com/pixelsdb/pixels) is the parent of this project, therefore use `mvn install` to install Pixels modules into your local maven repository,